 Blender Bites Appoints Former Coca Cola Subsidiary CEO, Steve Pear, as Chief Operating Officer

-/EIN News/ -- VANCOUVER, British Columbia, March 10, 2023 (GLOBE NEWSWIRE) -- Blender Bites Limited. (the “Company”, “Blender Bites” or “Blender”), (CSE: BITE, FWB: JL4, WKN: A3DMEJ), a two time award-winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, is pleased to announce the appointment of Mr. Steve Pear, former CEO of Odwalla, a subsidiary of the Coca-Cola Company (“Coca-Cola"), as the Company’s Chief Operating Officer (COO).
+VANCOUVER, British Columbia, March 10, 2023 (GLOBE NEWSWIRE) -- Blender Bites Limited. (the "Company", "Blender Bites" or "Blender"), BITEJL4A3DMEJ, a two time award-winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, is pleased to announce the appointment of Mr. Steve Pear, former CEO of Odwalla, a subsidiary of the Coca-Cola Company ("Coca-Cola"), as the Company's Chief Operating Officer (COO).

 Mr. Pear has extensive experience in the beverage and consumer packaged goods (CPGs) space, bringing over three decades of executive level expertise to his new role with Blender Bites.